-Historical materialism posits that relations of production which become stabilised and reproduce themselves are structures which can no longer be changed gradually, piecemeal.
+Historical materialism posits that relations of production which become stabilised and reproduce themselves are structures which can no longer be changed piecemeal.
 They are modes of production.
-Historical materialism does not deny the individuals free will, his attempts to make choices concerning his existence according to his individual passions, his interests as he understands them.
-What historical materialism does state is that these choices are strongly predetermined by the social framework and that the outcome of the collision of millions of different passions and options is essentially a phenomenon of social logic and not of individual psychology or individual pathology.
+Historical materialism does not deny the individuals free will, make choices concerning his existence according to his individual passions, his interests as he understands them.
+What historical materialism does state is that these choices are predetermined by the social framework and that the outcome of the different passions and options is essentially a phenomenon of social logic and not of individual psychology or individual pathology.

-Historical materialism elevates the principle of the dialectical (dialectics) relationship between the particular and the general, which reveals the essence of phenomena, to the theoretical foundation of the dialectical understanding of history.
+Historical materialism elevates the principle of the dialectical (dialectics) relationship between the particular and the general, to the theoretical foundation of the dialectical understanding of history.
 Leo Kofler, Geschichte und Dialektik.

-For historical materialism, there exist no eternal, unchangeable forms in any social phenomena.
+For historical materialism, unchangeable forms in any social phenomena.
 For historical materialism, the being of each social phenomenon can only be recognized and understood in and through its becoming. - Ernest Mandel

 Historical Materialism and Supervenience